iamkirankumaryadav/Library/Data Science/EDA.md

 ```

 ### 4. Data Visualization:
-- Create visual representation of the data to gain insights.
+- Create a visual representation of the data to gain insights.
 - Generate various plots, such as histograms, scatter plots, box plots and correlation matrix
 - Libraries like Matplotlib, Seaborn or Plotly to create visuals.